-I am a second year PhD researcher in the History Department at the University of Warwick.
-My research is supervised by Rebecca Earle and Anna Ross and is kindly supported through History Departmental funding.
+I am final year PhD researcher in the History Department at the University of Warwick.
+My research is supervised by Rebecca Earle (History) and Kirsty Hooper (Modern Languages) and is kindly supported through History Departmental funding.

-My thesis is provisionally titled 'Anti-colonial imagination and internationalism in Basque radical nationalism'.
+My thesis is provisionally titled 'Anti-colonial imagination and internationalism in Basque radical nationalism (1892-1939)'.
 It aims to explore the transmission and adaptation of anti-colonial ideas to Basque radical nationalism.
 Anti-colonialism was essential for the development of Basque nationalism since its inception in the late nineteenth century.

-My thesis will be structured chronologically and will explore the influences of anti-colonialism on Basque radical nationalism from 1886 (the date of Arana's first article) to 1964 (the date when Basque anti-colonialism reached its peak following ETA's self-proclamation as an anti-colonial organisation).
+My thesis will be structured chronologically and will explore the use and development of early Basque radical anti-colonial language from 1892 (the year when Arana published his main work Bizkaya por su independencia) to 1939 (the date that marks the end of the Spanish Civil War).
+This period was essential for the development of Basque anti-colonialism, which was used later on by ETA in order to justify its violence.
 My thesis will answer two main research questions.
 Firstly, I will analyse how the Basques applied a discourse that first emerged in the developing world to one of the most industrial and wealthiest parts of the Spanish State.
 Secondly, I will explore the origins of Basque anti-colonial internationalism, by analysing Basque radical nationalists' attempts to become part of a global anti-colonial system of insurrection.